jonlpersson/ed-latimore/site/_drafts/8-benefits-of-using-mastic-gum-and-mastic-gum-extracts.md

 Furthermore, Mastic Essential Oil showcases remarkable antifungal attributes, effectively combatting fungal infections such as ringworm.
 Its potent bioactive compounds, including monoterpenes like limonene, work harmoniously to target and eradicate these infections, restoring the skin to its natural balance.&nbsp;

 In addition to its antiseptic and antifungal prowess, Mastic Essential Oil boasts astringent qualities that are particularly beneficial for individuals with oily skin.
 By regulating sebum production, the oil helps control excess oiliness and minimize shine.
-Its natural astringency promotes a more balanced complexion and contributes to smoother, tighter skin.&nbsp;
+Its natural astringency promotes a more balanced complexion and contributes to smoother, tighter skin. ([source](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC8838553/))

 [Grab mastic gum here.](https://www.grecogum.com/?via=ed)